PACE Project Analysis

 Measures generally fall into these categories:

--Measures that may have an effect on revenue production, e.g. improving aesthetics of the building, green roof adds amenity space, additional rental units, reposition building as sustainable for increased tenant rents/retention
+- Measures that may have an effect on revenue production, such as improving aesthetics of the building, adding amenity space via green roofing, adding rental units, and repositioning the building as a sustainable habitat, which allows for increased tenant rents and retention.

--Measures that will increase resiliency, which also has impact on income through increased tenant rents/retention and reduced insurance premiums e.g. generator to maintain power during outages, flood mitigation
+- Measures that will increase resiliency, which also has impact on income through increased tenant rents/retention and reduced insurance premiums.
+Examples include a generator to maintain power during outages, and flood mitigation measures.

--Equipment that will significantly reduce energy or water use
+- Equipment that will significantly reduce energy use, generate additional energy, reduce water use through efficiency and recycling technology.

-Please contact CounterpointeSRE for guidance on which measures are eligible for financing as eligibility has specific to location, varies widely with nuances that are often updated by the local governing authority.
+Please contact CounterpointeSRE for guidance on which measures are eligible for financing as eligibility can vary based on location and shifting criteria set by the local governing authority.

 4. Determine the Estimated Useful Life of Each Measure